adamsilver/fdpb/03-book-a-flight.md

 }, this));
 ```

-The downside is that, unlike the `blur` event, this approach doesn't cover the case where users blur the field by clicking outside of it.
-We have to handle this case manually by listening to the Document's `click` event, and determining whether the user clicked something outside of the autocomplete's container element.
+Unlike the `blur` event, this approach doesn't cover the case where users blur the control by clicking outside of it.
+We have to handle this case manually by listening to the Document's `click` event but being careful to work out what's clicked—we don't want to hide the menu if the user clicks within the control.

 ```JS
 $(document).on('click', $.proxy(function(e) {